Frank1o3/Frank1o3/README.md

 - 👋 Hi, I’m @Frank1o3.
-- 👀 I’m interested in C & C++.
+- 👀 I’m interested in C & Java.
-- 🌱 I’m currently learning how to make Python Proxies.
+- 🌱 I’m currently learning how Proxeis Work.
 - 🛠️ I'm Working on a Python Proxy its name is Python-Proxy, i Call it Project Black Hole.